fenago/katacoda-scenarios/azure-functions/azure-functions-serverless-api/steps/1/text.md

-The Azure Functions runtime supports Java SE 8 LTS (zulu8.31.0.2-jre8.0.181-win_x64).
-This guide contains information about the intricacies of writing Azure Functions with Java.

-A Java function is a public method, decorated with the annotation @FunctionName.
-This method defines the entry for a Java function, and must be unique in a particular package.

-You should complete the Functions scenario to create your first function using Maven.
+In this scenario, you learn how Azure Functions allows you to build highly scalable APIs.
+Azure Functions comes with a collection of built-in HTTP triggers and bindings, which make it easy to author an endpoint in a variety of languages, including Node.JS, C#, and more.
+In this article, you will customize an HTTP trigger to handle specific actions in your API design.
+You will also prepare for growing your API by integrating it with Azure Functions Proxies and setting up mock APIs.
+All of this is accomplished on top of the Functions serverless compute environment, so you don't have to worry about scaling resources - you can just focus on your API logic.

-#### Programming model
+#### Prerequisites
-The concepts of triggers and bindings are fundamental to Azure Functions.
-Triggers start the execution of your code.
-Bindings give you a way to pass data to and return data from a function, without having to write custom data access code.
+This topic uses as its starting point the resources created in Create your first function from the Azure portal.
+If you haven't already done so, please complete these steps now to create your function app.

+The resulting function will be used for the rest of this article.

+Sign in to Azure
+Open the Azure portal.
+To do this, sign in to https://portal.azure.com with your Azure account.